SpikeInterface/spikeextractors/README.md

 ## Getting Started with Preexisting Code

-Spikeextractors allows the user to extract data from either raw or spike sorted datasets with a RecordingExtractor or SortingExtractor, respectively.
+There are two typies of spike extractors: recording extractors (inherited from RecordingExtractor) and sorting extractors (inherited from SortingExtractor).
+These allow the user to represent data from multi-channel raw extracellular traces (recordings) and the results of spike sorting (sortings).

 **RecordingExtractor**

-To run our standardized data retrieval functions for your raw extracellular data, import the subclass RecordingExtractor coinciding with your specific file format.
-Then, you can use that subclass of RecordingExtractor to extract data snippets and information from your raw data file.
+To work with raw extracellular data, import the subclass of RecordingExtractor coinciding with your specific file format.
+Then, you can use an instance of that class to extract data snippets and information from your raw data file.

-In this [example](https://github.com/SpikeInterface/spikeextractors/blob/master/examples/getting_started_with_recording_extractors.ipynb) from the examples repo, we show how to use an RecordingExtractor subclass on a generated, pure-noise timeseries dataset and a linear probe geometry.
+In this [example](https://github.com/SpikeInterface/spikeextractors/blob/master/examples/getting_started_with_recording_extractors.ipynb) we show how to use a RecordingExtractor subclass on a generated, pure-noise timeseries dataset and a linear probe geometry.

 You will need mountainlab_pytools to run this example: